codermandy/codermandy/README.md

 - 👋 Hi, I’m @codermandy
 - 👀 I’m interested in web development, cloud computing and machine learning
 - 🌱 I’m currently learning javascript, aws, React
-- 💞️ I’m looking to collaborate on Wordpress,
+- 💞️ I’m looking to collaborate on open source development
-- 📫 How to reach me ...
+- 📫 How to reach me kamramohit96@gmail.com

 <!---
 codermandy/codermandy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.